awalindeep/Kickstarter-analysis-test/README.md

 ## Purpose of Project

-### Purpose of this Project is to find out how different campaigns fared in relation to their launch date and their funding goals untilizing available kickstarter data.
+### Purpose of this Project is to find out how different campaigns fared untilizing available kickstarter data.

 ## Analysis and Challenges